e-kai00/gungnir-shop/README.md

   - Permission tab:
     - Configurate CORS
     - Add Bucket policy
-    - In "Access control list" section enable "List" for "Eceryone (public access")
+    - In "Access control list" section enable "List" for "Everyone (public access")
 -  Identity and Access Management (IAM)
   - Create group
   - Create policy and attach it to the Group